barisbozkurt/MASTmelody_dataset/baseline/README.md

 # Baseline system for singing assessment from f0-series data

-This repository contains <a href="https://github.com/barisbozkurt/MASTmelody_dataset#mastmelody_dataset">a dataset of f0-series data computed from signing and piano samples</a> and a baseline system for assessment (comparing a singing sample to a reference piano recording), both of which are described in the scientific paper:
+A baseline system for assessment (comparing a singing sample to a reference piano recording):
 > Bozkurt, B., Baysal, O., Yuret, D. A Dataset and Baseline System for Singing Voice Assessment, 13th Int.
 Symposium on Computer Music Multidisciplinary Research, Porto, Sept.
 25-28, 2017.
 ```
 @inproceedings{inproceedings,